Prime Tuples and Siegel Zeros: Methods

+In \cite{Ma} and \cite{Po}, the authors define a quantity $M_k$ as the supremum of the quotient of two integrals (see (\ref{Ik})-(\ref{Mk}) below for a more specific definition).
+For practical purposes, however, this quantity gives information about the ratio between $S_2$, the sieved sum over the primes, and $S_1$, the sum of the sieve weights themselves.
+The work of \cite{Ma} establishes that for us to find tuples of $m+1$ primes in intervals of length $k$, we require

+In our case, let $\theta$ denote the largest value for which (\ref{eqn41formula}) holds for every $q\leq x^{\theta}$.
+If we choose all of our primes from a congruence class $a$ modulo $D$ for which $\chi(a)=-1$ then by the corollary above, we will have double the expected number of primes; thus, the size of $S_2$ is also doubled, and hence we only require

-While our $\theta$ isn't as large as it would be under Elliott-Halberstam (which allows $\theta=1-\epsilon$), the excess of primes has the same effect as would doubling the value of $\theta$; since our $\theta$ is greater than 1/2, this means that our results actually surpass those assuming Elliott-Halberstam.
+While our $\theta$ isn't as large as $\theta'$ would be under Elliott-Halberstam (which allows any $\theta'<1$), the excess of primes has the same effect as would doubling the value of $\theta'$.
+Since our $\theta$ is also greater than 1/2 according to Theorem \ref{FIFI}, this means that our results actually surpass those assuming Elliott-Halberstam.